 - View video of the Compass Prize presentation.

-- Vision, Values, Voices: Launching the Ray Murphy Lecture Series is a set of remarks delivered by William S. White to launch the Ray Murphy Lecture Series.
+- Vision, Values, Voices: Launching the Ray Murphy Lecture Series is a set of remarks delivered by White to launch the Ray Murphy Lecture Series.
 Ireland’s President Mary McAleese gave the inaugural lecture on January 25, 2008, at University College Cork.